Hyperbolicity of maximal entropy measures for certain maps isotopic to Anosov: Introduction

-We finish this section with an interesting question. \begin{que} In the setting of Theorem \ref{main:hyperbolicity2}, is it possible to obtain that there is exactly one maximal entropy measure? \end{que}

 The remainder of the article is organized as follows.
 In the next section, we discuss some necessary preliminaries about entropy, Pesin theory and partially hyperbolic dynamics.
-In Section \ref{s4} and Section \ref{s5} we present the proof of our results, respectively.
+In Section \ref{s4} we present the proof of our result.